All Your Paving Questions Answered

 Keep your pavers swept, washed with water from time to time, fill up missing joint sand/ polymeric sand, or schedule professional maintenance through GoPavers.

-Sealing is not essential in many applications but it offers some benefits like making spills and stains easier to remove.
+Sealing is not essential in many applications but it offers many benefits like enhancing colors or gloss and making spills and stains easier to remove.
 Liquid sealers are applied after the pavers are installed and are cleaned.
 Once applied, the sealers soak into the concrete and into the joints.
 The sealers in the joints help keep the joint sand in place and prevent weeds and ants, and sealers are essential for areas around swimming pools.
-Sealers also make the colors of the pavers more vibrant.

 Since they are a transparent paint-like coating, sealers generally need to be reapplied every three to five years.
 Use sealers specifically for concrete pavers.
 More intense use of the pavers and extreme climates often increase the need for re-applying a coat of sealer.